 The first thing to consider is what treatment type is being examined as every patient is unique and requires an individualised treatment.
 For example, stimulated IVF and natural cycles are two different types of treatment for different patients groups; their success rates should be measured separately.
 Then, you need to look at exactly what is being measured; are they looking at clinical pregnancy (foetal heartbeat) or live births, are they measuring success per cycle, per patient or per embryo transfer?
 Factors such as these can have a huge impact on the ultimate meaning of the figures.

 In addition, the figures for each clinic depend heavily on the cohort of patients treated in terms of age group, ovarian reserve and any other prognostic factors.
-While the NHS and most clinics have selection criteria for their patients, often turning away older women, women with low AMH levels or high FSH results, at CREATE we take pride in not having any selection criteria.
+While the NHS and most clinics have selection criteria for their patients, often turning away older women, women with low AMH levels or high FSH results, at CREATE we take pride in not having any selection criteria based on ovarian reserve.
 Notwithstanding our cohort, we have a strong set of success rates.
-Here are some of our success rates:

 Over stimulation and down regulation?

-High stimulation IVF, offered by most clinics, involves suppressing your natural menstrual cycle, boosting you ovaries to produce more eggs than they naturally would and helping them to mature; each step involves high doses of drugs and medication.
-The medication can cause menopausal symptoms, headaches and Ovarian Hyperstimulation Syndrome (nausea, vomiting, free fluid, short breathing, and difficulty to pass urine).
+Conventional IVF, involves suppressing your natural menstrual cycle, boosting you ovaries to produce more eggs than they naturally would and helping them to mature; each step involves fertility drugs and medication.
+The medication can cause menopausal symptoms, headaches and in some cases Ovarian Hyperstimulation Syndrome (nausea, vomiting, free fluid, short breathing, and difficulty to pass urine).

 Our patients often describe our approach to IVF as easier as and less stressful than the type described above.
-Our milder stimulation protocols involve fewer fertility drugs, fewer stressful injections, and fewer side-effects and therefore reduced stress.
+Our milder stimulation protocols involve fewer fertility drugs and fewer side-effects and therefore reduced stress.
 It also means that the length of treatment can be reduced from 4-6 weeks to only 2 weeks.

 The common misconception is that more eggs mean more embryos and therefore better chances for a baby.
 However there is considerable scientific evidence to show that embryos produced from IVF cycles with lower stimulation are of higher quality than those produced in conventional IVF.
 The old adage that quality is more important than quantity applies in IVF.

-It is also very important to bear in mind that Ovarian Hyperstimulation Syndrome (OHSS) is a common, potentially serious complication of fertility treatment.
+It is also very important to bear in mind that Ovarian Hyperstimulation Syndrome (OHSS) is a potentially serious complication of fertility treatment.
 OHSS is caused by fertility medication used to stimulate egg growth and in severe cases it can result in serious illness and death.
 Our fertility clinics have made a commitment to minimise the incidence of OHSS and other complications of IVF.
-At CREATE, we are very proud to say that we have never had any cases of severe OHSS and with our mild approaches, have been able to maintain a record of safety and success.
+At CREATE, we are very proud to say that have been able to maintain a record of safety and success.

 Lastly, we understand that when it comes to fertility time is of the essence, so if you decide to see us you can do so right away; we do not have waiting lists.
 At our clinic you do not have to wait at all, we will simply work within your natural menstrual cycle.
 This means that most women are able to start treatment as soon as their next cycle!